Copycat crime

 A copycat crime is a criminal act that is modeled after or inspired by a previous crime.
-It notably occurs after exposure to media content depicting said crimes, and/or a live criminal model.
+Perpetrators typically carry out copycat crimes after exposure to media coverage of the original crime, or having witnessed the crime itself.

 According to a study, copycat crime is a social phenomenon that persists and is prevalent enough to have an impact on the whole criminal landscape, primarily by influencing criminal tactics as opposed to criminal motive or the emergence of criminal traits.

 Copycat effect

 The copycat effect is the alleged tendency of sensational publicity about violent murders or suicides to result in more of the same through imitation.

 The term was first coined in the early 20th century, following crimes inspired by Jack the Ripper.
 Due to the increase of replicated crimes, criminologists soon began to believe that media coverage played a role in inspiring other criminals to commit crimes in a similar fashion, and even for non-criminals to begin committing crimes when they otherwise might not have done so.

 A 2004 book written by Loren Coleman called The Copycat Effect describes the effect that the media has on crimes and suicides, which are inspired by crimes that have been widely covered across the media.
 Coleman's view on the media is that the constant coverage of these events, rather than the events with a positive message, gives these criminals a type of fame.
 The five minutes of fame, book or movie that is dedicated to these criminals provokes other individuals with a tendency to behave in a similar way.
 Due to this type of fame, the "copycat effect" takes place.

 The US documentary television series CopyCat Killers (2016–20) investigates murders that appear to be based on Hollywood films.